Dibaryon resonances and short-range $NN$ interaction: Modern status and structure of dibaryons

 In turn, the $2\hbar\omega$-excited string can emit a scalar $\sigma$-meson and thus, the excited two-cluster $4q-2q$ state can transit into an unexcited bag-like configuration $|s^6[6]+\sigma,L\rangle$ with conservation of the orbital momentum $L$ (see Fig.~\ref{4q2q}).
 In the quark shell-model representation, it corresponds to the transition of two $p$-shell quarks from the $p$ to $s$ orbit with the simultaneous emission of two tightly correlated $s$-wave pions.
 For instance, in $S$ waves we have:

 Thus, we identify the specific mechanism of the $\sigma$-meson emission from the excited dibaryons with the $\sigma$ emission from the excited color string.
-Such a type of string transition accompanied by the two-pion emission appears to take place in hadronic processes, like the huge $2\pi^0$ production in the scalar mode in high-energy $pp$ collisions~\cite{Alde97}, the $2\pi$-decay of the Roper resonance, etc. Besides that, we have shown recently that the emission of the $\sigma$ meson from the intermediate dibaryon state can explain the long-term ABC puzzle in two-pion production in $pn$, $pd$, etc., collisions at intermediate energies~\cite{PRC2013}.
+Such a type of string transition accompanied by the two-pion emission appears to take place in hadronic processes, like the huge $2\pi^0$ production in the scalar mode in high-energy $pp$ collisions~\cite{Alde97}, the $2\pi$-decay of the Roper resonance, etc. Besides that, we have shown recently that the emission of the $\sigma$ meson from the intermediate dibaryon state can explain the long-term near-threshold anomaly (the so-called ABC effect) in two-pion production in $pn$, $pd$, etc., collisions at intermediate energies~\cite{PRC2013,PRD2021}.

 It is very interesting also to identify this string de-excitation mechanism with the $\sigma$-meson emission via a monopole transition in the spectra of charmonium and bottomonium:

 It is well known that these monopole transitions are associated with de-excitation of the string connecting $q$ and $\bar q$ in quarkonia~\cite{Eichten}.
 Thus, one can suggest, in particular, that two-pion production in high- or intermediate-energy $NN$ collisions and the monopole transitions in the quarkonia spectra have the unified nature related to de-excitation of the color string.